varunkumardev/amitmerchant1990.github.io/_posts/2019-03-26-fetching-dynamic-attributes-models-laravel.md

 }
 ```

-Notice here that, you need to add the attribute name to the `appends` proprty on the model.
+Notice here that, you need to add the attribute name to the `appends` property on the model.
 Also note that, attribute names are typically referenced in `snake case`, even though the accessor is defined using `camel case`.

 Once the attribute has been added to the appends list, it will be included in both the model's array and JSON representations.